behind the founding of NAAP's

 NAAP's Gradiva® Award

 The sculpture represents a young woman, attired in clothing of the period, stepping along in a charming gait.
-The image of the young woman inspired a short novel titled Gradiva by Wilhelm Jensen which first appeared in bookstores in 1903.
+The image of the young woman inspired a short novel by Wilhelm Jensen titled Gradiva, which first appeared in bookstores in 1903.
 The novel is a version of the Pygmalian story in which a young man falls in love with the image of the girl on the bas-relief and gives her the name Gradiva.
 He dreams that she lived in Pompeii during the eruption of Vesuvius and he wants to save her.
 Soon afterwards, while exploring ruins in Italy, he sees in real life the Gradiva of his dreams walking among the columns.

 "I could identify with Freud's words," says Quackenbush.
 "I know about the power of being in touch with my unconscious as a professional artist and a writer in addition to my psychoanalytic practice.
-That was my motivation for wanting to establish the Gradiva® Awards at NAAP to call forth recognition and appreciation to artists, writers, musicians, poets, filmmakers, and publishers who have made significant contributions to the psychoanalytic community."
+That was my motivation for wanting to establish the Gradiva® Awards at NAAP to call forth recognition and appreciation of artists, writers, musicians, poets, filmmakers, and publishers who have made significant contributions to the psychoanalytic community."

 While fear may remain in the minds of those who shun psychoanalysis for what they think might kill their art, the Gradiva® Awards confirm that exploration of the unconscious may do just the opposite, making psychoanalysis a fertile ground for ideas and new works.
 And it is perhaps the greatest testament to this promise and challenge that the creator of the Awards, Robert Quackenbush, has authored and illustrated over 200 books for children and has written numerous articles for psychoanalytic journals and trade publications about childhood behavior and children's education.

 For his establishment of the Gradiva®Awards, Robert Quackenbush received the 2004 Vision Award from NAAP.
 Robert Quackenbush, artist, writer, psychoanalyst, and teacher is dedicated to advancing America's fight against illiteracy.
 He is frequently invited to visit schools and libraries to instill in children a love of reading.
-His travels have taken him across the U.S., including Alaska, and to South America and the Middle East.
+His travels have taken him all across the US, including Alaska, and to South America and the Middle East.